saucelabs/sauce-docs/docs/visual/component-testing/setup.md

 ## What You'll Need
 * A [Sauce Labs self-serve or enterprise account](https://saucelabs.com/pricing) with access to Visual Testing.
 To request access, contact your CSM or Sauce Labs Support.
-Not available for free-trial accounts.
+Visual Testing is not available for free-trial accounts.
 * Your Sauce Labs [Username and Access Key](https://app.saucelabs.com/user-settings).
 * Your Visual Testing [Screener API Key](https://screener.io/v2/account/api-key).
 * A [GitHub account](https://github.com/).